Chart Color Schemes

 Fremantle shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Fremantle is notably high, with 48.8% of residents aged 15 years and above holding university qualifications as of the latest data.
-This compares to 27.9% for Western Australia (WA) and 28.6% for the Small Area Level 4 (SA4) region.
-Bachelor degrees are most prevalent at 30.0%, followed by postgraduate qualifications at 14.0% and graduate diplomas at 4.8%.
-Vocational credentials are also common, with 26.1% of residents aged 15 years and above holding such qualifications – advanced diplomas constitute 10.7% and certificates make up 15.4%.
+Fremantle's educational attainment is notably high, with 48.8% of residents aged 15+ holding university qualifications, compared to 27.9% in Western Australia (WA) and 28.6% in the Small Area 4 (SA4) region.
+Bachelor degrees are most common at 30.0%, followed by postgraduate qualifications (14.0%) and graduate diplomas (4.8%).
+Vocational credentials are also prevalent, with 26.1% of residents aged 15+ holding such qualifications – advanced diplomas (10.7%) and certificates (15.4%).
+Educational participation is high, with 27.3% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education